When is the best time to renew my car insurance?

-The best time to renew your car insurance is eight days or more before your policy ends.
-The average motorist will pay 13.8% less for a new quote with more than a week to go on their policy than if they renew on the last day.
+The best time to renew your car insurance is within 15 to 29 days of your policy renewal date.
+On average, motorists pay less for a new quote when they have more than a week to go on their policy than if they renew on the last day.

-How do you know when to renew your car insurance?
+How do I know when to renew my car insurance?